Remote Only work promotes:

 - Makes it easy to grow a company quickly

-- Encourages a focus on results, less meetings, more output.
+- Encourages a focus on results, fewer meetings, more output

 Advantages for the world